One Week Sailing Camps - No experience needed and all levels are welcome.

 LEAVING AT THE END OF THE DAY

 All boat club equipment be stowed at the end of each day.
 All students must stay until the equipment is broken down and stored properly.
-If a student needs to leave before the regular finish time, please inform Erin Stephenson when the student must be dismissed by phone or note.
+If a student needs to leave before the regular finish time, please inform the Sailing Coach when the student must be dismissed by phone or note.
 This will help insure the student is back at the dock and ready to leave on time.